firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 and there is no collusion between the adversary and that other service provider.
     - This is not a useful security invariant, because it is hard for users to understand.
 - can't find out one of the user's wallet addresses unless they've given it out.
-  - **Note that this adversary *can* check whether an address they have belongs to the user, see the weaknesses below.**
+  - **Note that this adversary *can* check whether an address they have belongs to the user, see the weaknesses in the sections below.**
 - can't make the user think person X has sent them funds when it was actually someone different.
 - can't make the funds go to someone else when someone was trying to send the user funds.
 - can't make the user send the wrong amount of funds.